 First and foremost, start collecting ideas and drawing inspiration for your next article.
-It will take time, dedication and practise - but the results are well worth the effort.
+It will take time, dedication and practice - but the results are well worth the effort.

 If you're stuck for ideas when it comes to putting together great pieces of content, or simply want the expertise to elevate your original thought leadership strategy more effectively, why not get in touch with us today?